-Price Pharmac Pharmacist Stocks

-Option A Option B Option C Option D

-€ € € € €

-A Group of Patent Holder Brand ^a 0.50 ✓ ✓ ✓ ✓

-Generic 1 ^b 0.40 - ✓ \checkmark \checkmark

-Interchangeable Pharmaceutical Generic 2 ^c 0.35 - - ✓ ✓

-Products Generic 3 ^d 0.30 \checkmark - - \checkmark

-Products Reference Price ^e 0.30
+Price Pharmaci ist Stocks Option A Option B Option C Option D € € € € € Patent Holder Brand ^a 0.50 \checkmark \checkmark \checkmark \checkmark A Group of Generic 1 ^b 0.40 - \checkmark \checkmark \checkmark Interchangeable Pharmaceutical Generic 2 ^c 0.35 - - \checkmark \checkmark Pharmaceutical Generic 3 ^d 0.30 \checkmark - - \checkmark Products Reference Price ^e 0.30 c Generic 2 decides to lower the price below generic 1.

-- The patent-holder ex-factory price is 50 per cent of the price prior to the entry of the generic under the 2012-2015 State/IPHA Agreement.
-It is assumed that this latter price was €1.00. - Generic 1 sets an ex-factory price that is 60 per cent less than the price prior of the patent holder prior which is consistent with the 2012-2015 State/APMI Agreement.
-It is assumed that this latter price was €1.00. - Generic 2 decides to lower the price below generic 1. - d Generic 3 decides to lower the price below generic 1 and 2. - e It is assumed that the State sets the reference price based on the lowest priced interchangeable pharmaceutical product.
-Health (Pricing and Supply of Medical Goods) Act 2013, Tables 3.3 and 3.4
+Notes a The patent-holder ex-factory price is 50 per cent of the price prior to the entry of the generic under the 2012-2015 State/IPHA Agreement.
+It is assumed that this latter price was €1.00.

+d Generic 3 decides to lower the price below generic 1 and 2.

+e It is assumed that the State sets the reference price based on the lowest priced interchangeable pharmaceutical product.

+Source: Health (Pricing and Supply of Medical Goods) Act 2013, Tables 3.3 and 3.4